Aarhus University Seal

 Danish way of living

-Denmark is widely cited as one of the world’s most liveable places and, according to the OECD, it has one of the world’s highest levels of income equality.
-Denmark has also been ranked as the second happiest country in the world, and Aarhus itself was raked as the world's second happiest city in the 2020 World Happiness Report
+Denmark is widely cited as one of the world’s most liveable places and holds the top ranking for quality of life, according to US News and World Report 2024.
+Denmark has also been ranked as the second happiest country in the world, and Aarhus itself is ranked the happiest city in the world according to the Happy City Index 2024

 The Danes themselves are relaxed, informal, and often ironic.
 The concept of “hygge” – being cosy and making people feel at home – is an essential part of life in Denmark.
 Hygge promotes the idea of appreciating the small, simple, things in life - such as spending time with friends.
 There is also a strong focus on having a good work/life balance, and it is very common to have a 'Friday bar' at work to finish off the week.
 That might explain why the Danes are so happy!